St Agnes' Church, Burmantofts

 St. Agnes' Church in Burmantofts, Leeds, West Yorkshire, England is an active Anglican parish church in the archdeaconry of Leeds and the Diocese of Leeds.

 History

-The church was built to designs by architects Kelly and Birchall of Leeds between 1886 and 1887 with later alterations by Lord Grimthorpe.
+The church was built to designs by architects Kelly and Birchall of Leeds between 1886 and 1887, with later alterations by Lord Grimthorpe.

 Architectural style

-The church is of a gothic revival style, built of coursed stone with ashlar dressings.
-The church has a steeply pitched slate roof with gable ends.
-The church has a four-bay nave with octagonal piers.
-The reredos is made 1891 of Burmantofts faience and coloured tiles.
-The church has a terracotta memorial below west window which commemorates James Holroyd (1839–1890), the founder of the Burmantofts Faience Works, erected 'by his employees'.
+The church is of a Gothic Revival style, built of coursed stone with ashlar dressings.
+It has a steeply pitched slate roof with gable ends, and the four-bay nave has octagonal piers.
+The reredos was made in 1891 of Burmantofts faience and coloured tiles.
+There is a terracotta memorial below the west window which commemorates James Holroyd (1839–1890), the founder of the Burmantofts Faience Works, erected 'by his employees'.